GD Topic - Union Budget 2024: Are the New Income Tax Slabs a Win for the Middle Class?

 What is Income Tax?

-Income Tax is a direct tax levied on an individual or an entity’s income during a financial year.
-Like all other direct taxes, it is directly paid to the government.
-The amount of tax to be paid depends on the income tax slab applicable to the taxpayer’s income.
+Income Tax is the direct tax imposed on an individual's or an entity's income during a financial year.
+The income tax is directly paid to the government.
+The amount of tax to be paid per person or company depends on the income tax slab applicable to their income.

-An Income Tax Slab is a system where different tax rates are applied to different income brackets.
-This system supports a progressive taxation model, ensuring that as taxable income increases, the tax rate also rises, requiring higher earners to contribute a larger share of their income in taxes.
+Income Tax Slabs are the different tax rates applied to different income brackets.
+This system of charging different tax rates ensures that as the taxable income of a taxpayer increases, the tax rate also increases.
+This practice ensures that high-income earners contribute a larger portion of their income in taxes.

 Income Tax Slabs: Old Regime vs. New Regime (Effective from FY 2024-25)